Industrial-Organizational Psychology Graduate Students and Faculty (most of us) at the University of Waterloo.

 Since its inception in the 1960s, our graduate program has produced an impressive list of outstanding researchers and practitioners.
-Our students have an excellent track record of obtaining research grant support and scholarships, and landing desirable jobs (see Grads - Where are they now?).
+Our students have an excellent track record of obtaining research grant support and scholarships, and landing desirable jobs.
 Approximately half of our alumni obtain academic positions in departments of psychology or in schools of business, and the other half obtain positions in private or public sector industry in various consulting or staff roles in human resources management.